-Service I Delivery Method (check each that applies): Participant-directed as specified in Appendix E ✓ Provider managed
+Serv vice Delivery Met hod (check each that applies):

+Participant -directed as specified in Appendix E

+✓ Provider m anaged

-Specify whether the service may be provided by (check each that applies):
+Spe • service may be provided by (check each that applies): ponsible Person

+Relative

-☐ Relative ☐ Legal Guar dian
+Legal Guar dian

-Legal Guar Provider Specificatio

-- Tovider Specificatio IIS:
+Pro vider Specificatio ns:

 Provider Category Provider Type Title

 Individual Person Centered Strategies Consultant

-Individual Agency employing a Person Centered Strategies Consultant
+Agency employing a Person Centered Strategies Consultant

-Appendix C: Pa articipant Services

-C-1/C 2-3: Provider Specifications for Service

-Service Type: O Other Service
+Individual

-Person Centered Strategies Consultation
+Service Name: Person Centered Strategies Consultation

 Provider Category:

+Individual V

+Provider Type: Person Centered Strategies Consultant

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Other Standard (specify):

+An agency or an individual must have a DMH contract.

+This service can be provided by an Individual or an agency who is a Qualified Person Centered Strategies Consultant.
+A Person Centered Strategies Consultant is a person with a bachelor's degree with special training, approved by the Division, related to the theory and practice of Person Centered Strategies for individuals with intellectual and developmental disabilities, or Applied Behavior Analysis and implementation of Person Centered Approaches.

+Training will be approved by Division of DD staff if the training syllabus describes positive, proactive intervention strategies, quality of life variables and evaluation and improvement strategies and system wide implementation of evidenced based practices.
+This includes for example: the Tools of Choice training with additional coaching of tools training; College course work f or example within a special education department involving implementation of Tiere Supports strategies; training from a state agency on implementation of tiered supports and person centered strategies and quality of life.

+Verification of Provider Qualifications

+Entity Responsible for Verification: Regional Office

+Frequency of Verification:

+Prior to contract approval; as needed based on service monitoring concerns

+Appendix C: Participant Services

+C-1/C-3: Provider Specifications for Service

+Service Type: Other Service Service Name: Person Centered Strategies Consultation

+Provider Category:

-Individual 🗸
+Individual V

 Provider Type:

-Person Centered Strat Provider Qualification

-License (specify)

-(1) ^

-Certificate (spec zify):

-Other Standard (magify):

-individual must have a DMH contract.

-approved by the intellectual and of Approaches.
-Training will be strategies, quality evidenced based training; College Supports strategi and quality of lift Verification of Proviet Entity Responsional Office Frequency of Verior to contract ider Qualifications ible for Verification: erification: approval; as needed based on service monitoring concerns

-Appendix C: Pa articipant Services

-C-1/C 2-3: Provider Specifications for Service

-Service Type: O Other Service

-Person Centered Strategies Consultation

-Provider Category:

-Individual 🗸

-Provider Type: Dancer Contained Strategies Consultant

-Agency employing a Provider Qualification Person Centered Strategies Consultant
+Agency employing a Person Centered Strategies Consultant

-License (specify)
+Provider Qualifications License (specify):

+Precise (speedy).

-Certificate (spec zify):
+Certificate (specify):

-An agency or an individual must have a DMH contract.
+Other Standard (specify): An agency or an individual must have a DMH contract.